marciclabas/willow-app/README.md

 #### Thread IDs

 To simplify the frontend, it generates random conversation IDs.
-We keep in a DB the mapping from these to the OpenAI's thread IDs.
+We keep a mapping `frontendId <-> threadId` (OpenAI's terminology) in a DB.
 Threads are created on demand upon the first message of a conversation.

 ### LLM Response Format

-The model is instructed to respond in a structured, single-level YAML format.
+The model is instructed to respond in a YAML-like format.
 This format is both lightweight and easy to stream in real time.
 See the prompt [here](api/src/chatbot_api/instructions.txt).

 ```yaml
 idea: '...'
 message: '...'
 ```
-- Multiple Ideas: the model can suggest multiple ideas in a single response.
+- Multiple Ideas: the model can decide to save multiple ideas in a single response.
 - Single Message: the model outputs only one message per response, and any ideas appear before the message.

 Example: